 Waiting on a Prime-Time Star

 Mickalene Thomas: Waiting on a Prime-Time Star features paintings, photographs, collages, prints, and mixed-media works that explore the artist’s complex vision of female sexuality, identity, and power.
-Thomas’s portraits, landscapes, and interiors examine how women are represented in art and popular culture and confront our assumptions about what defines the female experience in the 21st century.
+Thomas’s portraits, landscapes, and interiors examine how black women are represented in art and popular culture and confront our assumptions about what defines the female experience in the 21st century.

-Thomas’s work draws on her close study of art history and the classical genres of portraiture.
-Inspired by diverse sources from Romane Bearden, Édouard Manet, Jean-Auguste-Dominique Ingres, and Henri Matisse to contemporary film, fashion, and popular culture, Thomas challenges notions of femininity from a contemporary perspective.
+Thomas’s work draws on her close study of art history and the classical genres of landscape and portraiture.
+Inspired by diverse sources from Romare Bearden, Édouard Manet, Jean-Auguste-Dominique Ingres, and Henri Matisse to contemporary film, fashion, and popular culture, Thomas challenges notions of femininity from a contemporary perspective.
 By modeling her figures and interiors on classically modern works, she claims agency for women who have historically been subjugated.

 The Moody’s Central Gallery will feature a room-sized tableau designed by Thomas as an immersive environment.
 At the center of the tableau is Thomas’s documentary film, Happy Birthday to a Beautiful Woman (2012), a 23-minute exploration of the life and longings of her mother and muse, Sandra Bush.
 A former fashion model whose life echoes the aspirations and struggles of a generation of women, Bush is the inspiration of much of Thomas’s work.
 This video exemplifies the artist’s ongoing engagement with portraiture as a key to personal and cultural identity.